scotthansonde/papascott-gatsby/src/posts/2019-09-30-fruit-fly-trap.markdown

 ![Glass of apple vinegar covered with plastic wrap with pin holes](/assets/fruitflytrap.jpg "Fruit Fly Trap")

 The fruit flies smell the vinegar and struggle through the pin holes to get to it.
-Once they're in, they forget how they got there and crawl around aimlessly inside of the glass until they fall in and drown.
+Once they're in, they forget how they got there and crawl around aimlessly inside the glass until they fall in the vinegar and drown.

 There's a lesson there for humans, I'm sure.